Opencontour/Opencontour_mousum/docs/Project Window.md

 - Bench

-**Filler/Cutter**: It summarises the cut and fill areas, volumes, and mass and generates a file with a calculation for each cut fill number.
+**Filler/Cutter**: It summarizes the cut and fill areas, volumes, and mass and generates a file with a calculation for each cut fill number.

   ![Image](/image/Volumeteric summary_1.jpg)